TERMS AND CONDITIONS

 2.3 The Supplier shall use all reasonable endeavours to complete the services within estimated time frames but time shall not be of the essence in the performance of any services.

-3.1 The price for the supply of goods and services are as set out in the Specification Document.
-The Supplier shall invoice the Customer on Completion of the Works or Supplies within a 14 days period, unless agreed in writing otherwise.
+3.1 The price for the supply of goods and services are set out in the Specification Document.
+The Supplier shall invoice the Customer before the beginning of the Project.
+The Customer shall pay 50% of the full invoice before the Project begins.
+The Customer shall pay the remaining 50% on completion of the Project within a 30 day period, unless agreed in writing otherwise.

 All goods shall be required only to conform to the specification in the Specification Document.
 For the avoidance of doubt no description, specification or illustration contained in any product pamphlet or other sales or marketing literature of the Supplier and no representation written or oral, correspondence or statement shall form part of the contract.